andrewconnell/osx-install/readme.md

     - Reading
       - set to mark as read only when opening in seperate window
     - Signature
-- Skype for Business
+    - Signin to Skype for Business
-  - install located in `~/Dropbox/My AppSettings/_Installs`
 - TechSmith SnagIt
   - get by logging into [TechSmith](http://www.techsmith.com)
   - then launch to license